qutip/QuantumToolbox.jl/docs/src/resources/contributing.md

 To format the changed codes, use the following command under the *__root directory of the repository__* you are working on:

+!!! note "Requirements"
+    If this is your first time running `make` command in the local repository you are working on or you just had reinstalled `Julia`, you should run `make setup` first.

 ```shell
 make format
 ```